-As required under the LODR Regulations the Report on Corporate Governance Declarationof Whole-Time Director on Code of Conduct CEO / CFO Certification and AuditorsCertificate on compliance of conditions of Corporate Governance form an integral part of this Reportand are annexed herewith andmarked as Annexure "B" "C" "D" and "E"respectively.
+As required under the LODR Regulations the Report on Corporate Governance Declarationof Whole-time Director on Code of Conduct CEO / CFO Certification and AuditorsCertificate on compliance of conditions of Corporate Governance are annexed herewith andmarked as Annexure "B" "C" "D" and "E"respectively.

 The Company is executing 5.5 MW Balighat Small Hydro Electric Project in the State ofUttarakhand.
 DPR for the project has been approved.